Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 • There is visible greasy and oily substance, inside the oil filter.

-Synthetic oils are at less risk, of temperature damage than conventional oils.
-For drivers in extremely cold climates, synthetic oil helps your car start more consistently.
+So, synthetic oils are at less risk, of temperature damage than conventional oils.
+And, for drivers in extremely cold climates, synthetic oil helps your car start more consistently.
 It also reduces the wear that occurs, once your very cold engine is running.

 How To Slow Down The Development Of, Engine Oil Sludge

-Make sure that you change your oil and oil filter, on a regular basis.
-Since the development of engine sludge is directly related to, how often you change your oil.
+First, make sure that you change your oil and oil filter, on a regular basis.
+The development of engine sludge is directly related to, how often you change your oil.

 Manufacturers market their oils with specific additives, to customize their products for different cars, varying weather conditions and purposes: